EaseCation/ViaBedrockUtility/README.md

 # ViaBedrockUtility
 ViaBedrock extension mod that added support to certain things.
-Basically take inspiration from/a fork of [BedrockSkinUtility](https://github.com/Camotoy/BedrockSkinUtility).
+Basically take inspiration from [BedrockSkinUtility](https://github.com/Camotoy/BedrockSkinUtility).
+Also, a lot of code is reused from ViaBedrock.